- What Is the Waterfall Methodology in Project Management?

 - A linear project plan is rigid, and lacks flexibility for adapting to unexpected events.

-Although it has its drawbacks, a waterfall project management plan is very effective in situations where you are encountering a familiar scenario with several knowns, or in situations where your customer knows exactly what they want at the onset.
+Although it has its drawbacks, a waterfall project management plan is very effective in situations where you are encountering a familiar scenario with several knowns, or in software engineering projects where your customer knows exactly what they want at the onset.

 Benefits of Project Management Software for Waterfall Projects